Current Transportation & Infrastructure Projects

 Read more about Yale Roadway Improvements at Holly

-Denver’s Department of Transportation and Infrastructure, or DOTI, is working on a project that will create a safer, more convenient connection for people who walk and ride bikes on the High Line Canal Trail.
-Over the next several months, crews will install an underpass beneath Parker Road to continuously connect the High Line Canal Trail and allow people walking and riding bikes to have a safer crossing at Mississippi Avenue.
-Currently, trail users cross at street level amid heavy vehicle traffic.
-The underpass is anticipated to be ready for use in Fall 2021.
+Denver’s Department of Transportation and Infrastructure, or DOTI, has created a safer, more convenient connection for people who walk and ride bikes on the High Line Canal Trail.
+Crews have installed an underpass beneath Parker Road to continuously connect the High Line Canal Trail and allow people walking and riding bikes to have a safer crossing at Mississippi Avenue.
+Previously, trail users cross at street level amid heavy vehicle traffic.
+This project was completed in December 2023.

 Colorado/Hampden — Status: Completed